Flock Facilitator Information

 Additionally, all facilitators will receive a limited-edition Jayhawks Give a Flock shirt, individuals that facilitator 2 or more sessions will receive lunch, and facilitators that present 3 sessions will receive an additional appreciation gift.

-Jayhawks Give A Flock will be happening across two different dates on Sunday, August 14th and Saturday, August 20th.
-The addition of the 14th date is to better accommodate students going through the Panhellenic Association (PHA) process.
-The three training sites are Wescoe Hall, Engineering Complex, and Capitol Federal Hall.
+Jayhawks Give A Flock will be happening across two different dates on Sunday, August 13th and Saturday, August 19th.
+The addition of the 13th date is to better accommodate students going through the Panhellenic Association (PHA) process.
+The two training sites are Wescoe Hall and Capitol Federal Hall.

 There will be three sessions of Flock: